MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 ## Azure facilitation

-**Optimization tools**: PerfInsights is a tool that provides insights into network performance and provides recommendations for optimizing Azure services and resources.
+**Instrumenting code**: Azure Monitor Application Insights supports automatic instrumentation (autoinstrumentation) and manual instrumentation of application code.
+Autoinstrumentation enables telemetry collection without touching the application's code.
+Manual instrumentation requires code changes to implement the Application Insights or OpenTelemetry API.
+You can use [Application Insights Profiler](/azure/azure-monitor/profiler/profiler-overview) to help optimize hot paths.

-**Native SDKs and performance-optimized libraries**: Azure offers [SDKs](https://azure.microsoft.com/downloads) and libraries for various programming languages to interact with Azure services.
+**Optimizing code logic**: Azure offers [SDKs](https://azure.microsoft.com/downloads) and libraries for various programming languages to interact with Azure services.
 Use SDKs to simplify interactions between applications and Azure resources.
 SDKs provide optimal interaction with Azure services, which reduces latency and enhances efficiency.

-**Memory management**: Use [the smart detection feature of Application Insights](/azure/azure-monitor/alerts/proactive-diagnostics) to analyze memory consumption and help to identify and address memory leaks.
+**Optimizing memory management**: Use [the smart detection feature of Application Insights](/azure/azure-monitor/alerts/proactive-diagnostics) to analyze memory consumption and help to identify and address memory leaks.

-[**Azure App Service**](/troubleshoot/azure/app-service/capture-memory-dumps-app-service): App Service has a profiler and memory dump collection and analysis feature.
-The App Service [auto-healing feature](/azure/app-service/overview-diagnostics#auto-healing) can automatically take memory dumps and profile traces of .NET and Java apps.
+[Azure App Service](/troubleshoot/azure/app-service/capture-memory-dumps-app-service) has a profiler and memory dump collection and analysis feature.
+The App Service [autohealing feature](/azure/app-service/overview-diagnostics#auto-healing) can automatically take memory dumps and profile traces of .NET and Java apps.

-**Concurrency and parallelism**: [AKS](/azure/aks) supports deploying containerized applications, which improves parallel processing.
+**Using concurrency and parallelism**: Different Azure services provide unique support for concurrency, such as [Azure Cosmos DB](/azure/cosmos-db/nosql/database-transactions-optimistic-concurrency), [Azure Functions](/azure/azure-functions/functions-concurrency) and [Blob storage](/azure/storage/blobs/concurrency-manage).
+For parallelism, services [AKS](/azure/aks) supports deploying containerized applications, which improves parallel processing.

 [Azure Batch](/azure/batch/batch-technical-overview) is a cloud-based job scheduling service that you can use to enable parallel and high-performance computing without the need for infrastructure setup.
+For more information, see [Background jobs](/azure/architecture/best-practices/background-jobs).

-**Infrastructure consistency**: Implement [Azure Resource Manager templates](/azure/templates) to define and deploy infrastructure by using code.
+**Optimizing infrastructure performance**: Implement [Azure Resource Manager templates](/azure/templates) to define and deploy infrastructure by using code.
 Use these templates to implement efficient, repeatable, and consistent resource deployments.
 [Azure Policy](/azure/governance/policy/overview) provides governance capabilities to ensure that resource deployments adhere to organizational best practices and standards.

-**Monitor and analyze**: Log Analytics provides insights into code and infrastructure performance, which helps identify performance bottlenecks.
-Azure Monitor offers full-stack monitoring, advanced analytics, and intelligent alerting to facilitate the identification and resolution of performance issues.

-**Asynchronous programming**: Use scalable queuing services, like Azure Queue Storage and Azure Service Bus, to facilitate asynchronous programming.
+For asynchronous programming, use scalable queuing services, like [Azure Queue Storage](/azure/storage/queues/storage-queues-introduction) and [Azure Service Bus](/azure/service-bus-messaging/service-bus-messaging-overview), to facilitate asynchronous programming.
 You can queue tasks and independently process them.
 To support asynchronous operations, Azure Marketplace offers third-party queues and tools that you can integrate with Azure services.

 ## Related links